BoseCorp/btc-github-intro/activities/4 - Branching.md

 1. Click the _Create pull request_ button.
 1. It's a good idea to put a summary of the changes you made, in addition to any related Jira ticket links.
 1. Add another user as a reviewer.
 This will send them and email asking them to review the pull request.

+### Private forks
+- Since you do not have access to modify my repository (https://github.com/Dominick-Peluso-Bose/btc-github-intro) you cannot make a branch.
+To contribute to the code, you must create a **private fork**.
+- Private forks allow users to make tracked changes to a copy of someone else's repisitory.
+- You can send a pull request against a origin of a fork.
+This is how much of the open source community operates.

+1. Make a private fork of https://github.com/Dominick-Peluso-Bose/btc-github-intro
+1. Change **THIS** to your first name
+1. Create a pull request in your private fork with the base branch as `Dominick-Peluso-Bose/btc-github-intro`